View Document Text

 should be considered for emergencies.

-College Savings: Includes projecting the amount that will be needed to achieve college or other
+Education Savings: Includes projecting the amount that will be needed to achieve primary,

-post-secondary education funding goals, along with advice on ways for you to save the desired
+secondary, or post-secondary education funding goals, along with advice on ways for you to

 Employee Benefits Optimization: We will provide review and analysis as to whether you, as an